DerBrunoIR/CourseGraph/README.md

 # CourseGraph
-This repository contains utilities for scraping the module database `Moses` from the technical university Berlin and collected data for the programs CS BSc. and CS MSc.
+This repository contains
+- utilities for collecting data from the course database `Moses` via their webpage.
+- collected data for the CS BSc. and CS MSc.

 I created this project to improve my understanding of the dependencies between courses.
+And to make more informed course choices in the future.

 # defining the course graph
 The course graph is a directed graph.